vighneshiyer/vighneshiyer.com/content/research/blog/2025_04-openai_hw_team_and_tools.md

 - Bedrock - Creating an OSS SV stdlib (competitior to basejump and PULP IP and many others)
   - Rebuilding a SystemVerilog library that existed at Google.
   - Testbench generation via LLMs (Chipstack) (and maybe RTL too in the future)
+  - Bazel-first for everything, including regressions and even FPGA builds I'm sure - Googlers at work
 - Topstitch - replacement for custom Verilog stitching tools that are internal in every semiconductor company (usually built on top of Verific: the only company which is guaranteed to continue making lots of money)
   - A medley of Rust, Python, DSLX, Bazel, C++, and other randomness.
 Is this really any better?